tleung999/phase_0_unit_1/week_2/3_Responsive_Web_Design/my_reflection.md

 My responsive design page is at http://tleung999.github.io/unit1_projects/class1/completed/responsive.html

-Other Resources
+Other Resources<br>
-Sidenotes - to get the correct font em size from pixel use the following formula.
+Sidenotes - to get the correct font em size from pixel use the following formula.<br>
   Font size in pixel (Target) / Context (16px default) = em size.<br>
-  If you need an em size but the tag is nested, the context is the font px size of the parent.
+  If you need an em size but the tag is nested, the context is the font px size of the parent.<br>
-  Example:
+  Example:<br>
 	Font size in pixel (Target) / Context (16px default) = em size.<br>
-	If you need an em size but the tag is nested, the context is the font px size of the parent.
+	If you need an em size but the tag is nested, the context is the font px size of the parent.<br>
-	Example:
+	Example:<br>
     h1   { font-size: 24px; }
     h1 a { font-size: 0.75em; }

-  Creating Fluid Images
+  Creating Fluid Images<br>
-  Example:
+  Example:<br>
     img {
       max-width:100%;
     }